 - To the extent any donations are processed through a third-party service provider, our donors’ information will only be used for purposes necessary to process and respond to the donation.

 - Employees and volunteers of CAT are not permitted to use donor information for any purpose other than to carry out the services they are performing for the benefit CAT.

-- If you have supplied your telephone number, you may receive telephone contact from us regarding your donation or responding to requests you may have made.
-To opt out of phone contact, please let us know your preference by sending an email to email@example.com or by calling (503) 925-8903 ext.
-6.
+- If you have supplied your telephone number, you may receive telephone contact from us regarding your donation or responding to requests you have made.
+To opt out of phone contact, please let us know your preference by sending an email to email@example.com or by calling (503) 925-8903 x 6.